Managing Negative Online Reviews From Patients

 Reading time: 3 minutes

 The internet and social media have fundamentally changed the ways in which healthcare consumers gather and exchange information.
-More and more, patients are looking online to address their healthcare needs and to comment about their experiences.
+More and more, patients are going online to research health information, find providers, and comment about their positive and negative healthcare experiences.

-9. Consider online reviews a learning opportunity for both providers and staff.
-Review both positive and negative reviews and discuss how the organization can build on quality improvement processes.
+• View online reviews as a learning opportunity for both providers and staff members.
+Evaluate positive and negative reviews, and discuss how the organization can build on quality improvement (QI) processes.

-11. Devise a plan for how your organization can use social media to build a positive online presence and share its mission.
-Doing so can help provide balance for potential negative feedback.
+• Devise a plan for how your organization can use social media to build a positive online presence and share its mission.
+Doing so can help build your online reputation and offset potentially negative feedback.

 Endnotes